Mount Fromme: Origin of the name

 Mount Fromme is named after J. M. Fromme (ca. 1858-1941), the "Father of Lynn Valley," a lumber camp foreman who built the first house in Lynn Valley, which drains the eastern slope of the mountain.
 This name, first proposed in 1928 when Fromme was reeve of the District of North Vancouver, became official on December 7, 1937.
 Prior to that, the mountain had been known as The Dome and, still earlier, as Timber Mountain.

 Mountain biking

 Mount Fromme features various trails, many of which are part of the NSMBA (North Shore Mountain Biking Association).
 Some of these trails are sponsored by companies which provide money to maintain the trails.
-Mount Fromme features green, blue, black, double black and "triple red" trails.
+Mount Fromme features green, blue, black, and double black trails.

 Mt.
 Fromme is a popular destination for many bikers during the summer.
 The trails are accessed via Mountain Highway, though bikers have to ride up as the gravel path is restricted to vehicle access with special privileges above 360 metres elevation.
 Mountain Highway eventually leads to Grouse Mountain.
 The easier trails are usually located at the bottom of the hill while the advanced ones are further up.
 The majority of the trails are located below the seventh switchback.

 From the lowest trail at 280 m to the highest trail at 780 m, the Mount Fromme Mountain Biking area covers 600 metres vertical.